instructure/instructure-ui/packages/ui-tree-browser/src/TreeBrowser/README.md

 ### Customizing Icons

 All of the `<TreeBrowser>` icons are customizable.
-The following example sets custom icons for the expanded and collapsed state of the collections along with each of the items.
+The following example sets custom icons for the expanded and collapsed state of the collections via `collectionIcon` and `collectionIconExpanded` and custom item icons via `itemIcon`.

 ```js
 ---